-Accident and medication records are in place and most are maintained well, however some entries in the records do not include the children's full names, this could cause confusion about which child is being referred to.
-The fully stocked first aid box is stored in the kitchen area, easily accessible in an emergency.
+Accident and medication records are in place and most are maintained well, however parents do not always sign the entries in the accident book to acknowledge that they have been informed.
+The fully stocked first aid box is stored in the classroom and is easily accessible in an emergency.
 Most of the staff team have current first aid certificates and the supervisor ensures that at least one first aid qualified member of staff is present during each session.
 This ensures the children will receive appropriate treatment in an emergency.

 Children are beginning to learn about the importance of healthy eating through daily routines and the settings healthy eating policy.
 Staff work closely with parents to provide an extensive range of healthy snack choices for the children.
-Parents also provide a wide selection of fruit, vegetables and salad for the children.
+Children benefit from a wide selection of fruit and vegetables.
 Topics and themes are used to help promote healthy eating, developing the children's understanding.

 Children have ample opportunities to develop their large muscle skills during a wide range of physical activities.
-Children demonstrate how well they can balance on the stepping-stones during free-play, showing how they have learned to stretch their arms out to help them balance.
+They enjoy using the outdoor area daily and they also have access to the school adventure park twice a week and the school hall during wet weather.
 Children are beginning to recognise the changes to their bodies during and after physical activities.
-Fresh drinking water is available throughout the session from a small water tank to one side of the room.
-Children access this independently and enjoy filling their cups from the tap fitment.
-They talk to each other about being thirsty after running around and 'all that skipping!'.
+Fresh drinking water is available throughout the session from a small water jug to one side of the room.
+Children access this freely and enjoy filling their cups independently.
+They talk to each other about being thirsty after running around and 'all that jumping!'.

-Protecting children from harm or neglect and helping them stay safe about the dangers of toys being left on the floor and clear up spillages quickly and efficiently with little fuss to prevent children slipping.
+Protecting children from harm or neglect and helping them stay safe

+Children benefit from an extremely safe and secure environment because the staff are vigilant and remove any possible hazards.
+For example, they remind the children about the dangers of toys being left on the floor and clear up spillages quickly and efficiently with little fuss to prevent children slipping.
 Children are made aware of dangers through general conversation and consistent rules, for example, they know they must not run in the pre-school.
 Children learn how to keep themselves safe by practising regular fire drills, they know exactly what they must do if they hear the fire alarm.
-Comprehensive risk assessments are in place covering all aspects of the pre-school and are reviewed regularly.
+Risk assessments are in place covering all aspects of the pre-school and are reviewed regularly.
 All staff are aware of their individual roles and responsibilities towards the safety of the children and the premises.
-The front door is kept locked and all visitors have to ring the bell to gain entry.
+The front door is kept locked and all visitors have to knock the door and be admitted by staff to gain entry.
 Visitors also have to sign in and out of the building, keeping the premises and children secure and ensuring that no unvetted visitors have access to the children.